ChenSysu/homepage/about.md

 I obtained my master degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at Guangzhou University, China.

-I am working on argumentation theory and social choice theory.
-I'm also interested in Artificial Intelligence, philosophy.

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).

 There are currently two themes built on Poole: